Spring fundraiser seasons is upon us! Here’s how to set your fundraising goals, pick a theme, and find the right format on Mightycause.

 Here are some goals you may want to consider for your spring fundraiser:

-• Retain donors (since retained donors cost less and are worth more than new donors – check your current retention rate & track your improvement with your Overview screen & retention report)
+- Retain donors (since retained donors cost less and are worth more than new donors – check your current retention rate & track your improvement with Retention Report)

 Your deadline is the easiest part: It’s the end of your campaign!
-But once you’ve got your goals mapped out, planning the rest of your campaign will become much simpler.
+But once you’ve got your goals mapped out, planning the rest of your campaign becomes much simpler.

 Picking a Theme for Your Spring Fundraiser